≡ Menu

 • “spontaneous bleeding” in children.

-There is no “cure” for Hemophilia however various therapies do exist to help folks either treat or minimize the severity of their condition including the administering of certain clotting factors directly into the blood or using medications like Desmopressin to help try and stimulate one’s own body into producing more “clotting” factors naturally.
+Unfortunately, there is no “cure” for Hemophilia; however, various therapies do exist to help folks either treat or minimize the severity of their condition; these include administering certain clotting factors directly into the blood or using medications like Desmopressin to help stimulate one’s body into naturally producing more “clotting” factors.

 The main concern for…

-Most life insurance companies, is that some individuals with more “severe” cases of Hemophilia may go on to develop more serious complications as a result of their disease including but not limited to:
+Most life insurance companies state that some individuals with more “severe” cases of Hemophilia may go on to develop more serious complications as a result of their disease, including but not limited to:

 • Physical damage to one’s joints,

-• Potential risk for intercranial bleeding or bleeding into the brain.
+• Potential risk for intracranial bleeding or bleeding into the brain.

-Before anyone gets too upset or beings complaining about the simplicity of our definitions that we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts of doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like the one’s described above find and qualify for coverage.
+Now, before anyone gets upset or begins to complain about the simplicity of the definitions we’re using here, it’s essential to understand that we here at IBUSA aren’t medical experts or doctors.
+All we are is a bunch of life insurance agents who happen to be good at helping folks with pre-existing medical conditions like the ones described above find and qualify for coverage.

 Which means that…

-Because we’re not going to be the one “diagnosing” your condition or treating it, all we need to do is understand is how a life insurance underwriter is going to consider it when trying to determine what kind of “potential” risk you may pose to them as a client.
-The good news is, that despite how simply the definition that we’re using to describe what Hemophilia is, knowing how a life insurance company is going to “treat” you when you apply for a traditional term or whole life insurance policy is something that we actually have down pat!
+Because we won’t be “diagnosing” or treating your condition, we must understand how a life insurance underwriter will consider it when determining what kind of “potential” risk you may pose to them as a client.
+The good news is that despite how simple the definition we’re using to describe Hemophilia is, we know how a life insurance company will “treat” you when you apply for a traditional term or whole life insurance policy!

 What kind of information will the insurance companies ask me or be interested in?

-• When were your first diagnosed with Hemophilia?
+• When were you first diagnosed with Hemophilia?

 • Who diagnosed your Hemophilia?
 A general practitioner or a specialist?